 Risks are assessed or analyses in terms of likelihood of occurrence and the impact when the risk occurs.
-The assessment is done on a likelihood of occurrence rating x impact rating matrix before taking into consideration the impact of controls and after taking into account the effect of mitigating controls.
+The assessment is done on a likelihood of occurrence rating multiplied by the impact rating matrix before taking into consideration the impact of controls and after considering the effect of mitigating controls.